 For some time now, we have been explaining that periodontitis has a direct link with cardiovascular diseases.

-That is why prevention and treatment is recommended when considering the presence of periodontitis as a risk factor for developing cardiovascular disease.
-This recommendation of the SEC is a definitive jump when it comes to deal and prevent both gum disease and the health of our mouth in general in order to avoid dire coronary consequences.
+That is why prevention and treatment are recommended when considering the presence of periodontitis as a risk factor for developing cardiovascular disease.
+This recommendation of the SEC is a definitive jump when it comes to deal and preventing both gum disease and the health of our mouth in general in order to avoid dire coronary consequences.

-After numerous scientific and clinical evidences of this relationship, there is finally an international consensus on its real impact.
-The guidelines published by the SEP state clearly that “periodontitis is placed in a section with other well known disorders with a negative impact on the cardiovascular field.”
+After numerous scientific and clinical evidence of this relationship, there is finally an international consensus on its real impact.
+The guidelines published by the SEP state clearly that “periodontitis is placed in a section with other well-known disorders with a negative impact on the cardiovascular field.”
 A statement reassuring a clear need to continue controlling and protecting the health of our gums.